g2author/Causality/README.md

 Establishing the meaning of causality requires starting with the most basic question about our physical universe, which is whether or not it is possible for it to have infinite longevity, yet contain finite information.
 A deterministic, non-repeating, spatially finite billiard-ball universe of infinite longevity would produce a predetermined history of infinite complexity, meaning that such a universe requires at least infinte precision for each property of each particle.
 The current model of quantum mechanics adds randomness, but it does so without reducing the information requirement below infinity.

-From this we see that if we can create a mathematical description of the universe which works with merely finite information and which contains no internal contradictions, then that description must be infinitely preferable to one which demands infinte information.
+From this we see that if we can create a mathematical description of the universe which works with merely finite information and which contains no internal contradictions, then that description must be infinitely preferable to one which requires infinte information.

 Conservation of causality enforces that constraint, which allows a spatially finite universe like ours to come into existence using only a finite amount of information.